CodeWithSwastik/dcoder/README.md

-# dcoder 0.2.0
+# dcoder 0.2.1

-This is the source code of "dcoder" which a python module that provides various functions for decoding/encoding text.
+dcoder is a python module that provides various functions for decoding/encoding text.
 It also has functions for encrypting or decrypting text in various ciphers.

 PyPI: https://pypi.org/project/dcoder/ <br>
 Docs: https://dcoder.readthedocs.io/en/latest/